YachuJoshi/NM-Algorithms/README.md

-## This repo contains all the NM-Algorithms w/ their description.
+## NM-Algorithms w/ their description.